Video Processing Checklists

 Introduction

-Processing videos is the second stage of the content factory.
-We start with raw footage and turn it into different pieces of content, such as YouTube videos, one-minute videos, and more.
+Processing videos is the second stage of the Content Factory.
+We start with raw footage and turn it into different pieces of content, such as YouTube videos, One Minute Videos, and more.
 These pieces of content are then shifted to stages 3 and 4 (posting and boosting) to reach our target audience and help us achieve our business goals.

 Whether you're an internal or external VA responsible for editing on behalf of us or our clients, these are the checklists you should adhere to for processing any type of video content.
 Our checklists cover everything from basic editing tasks, such as trimming footage and adding music, to more advanced tasks like creating subtitles and incorporating lower thirds and CTAs.